quarkus-for-spring-developers/examples/chapter-5/chapter-5-quarkus-cloud-events/README.md

   input=hello
 ```

-Then, you should see the similar logs below:
+Then, you should see the similar output below:

 ```
-{"input":"HELLO"}
+{
+    "error": null,
+    "input": "hello",
+    "operation": null,
+    "output": "HELLO"
+}
 ```

 ## Deploying your function to Kubernetes via func CLI